British Columbia Ministry of Energy, Mines and Natural Gas and Responsible for Housing

 Capsule Geology

-The Hellroaring Creek pegmatite stock is about 20 kilometres southwest of Kimberley and 31 kilometres west-northwest of Cranbrook.
-The stock has been explored for feldspar, quartz, mica and, in the 1960's, beryllium.
+The Hellroaring Creek pegmatite stock occurrence is located on a north-trending ridge separating Hellroaring and Angus creeks, approximately 20 kilometres southwest of Kimberley and 31 kilometres west-northwest of Cranbrook.
+The stock has been explored for feldspar, quartz, mica and, in the 1960s, beryllium.

-The area is underlain by quartzite and argillite of the Creston Formation and argillite, quartzite and mica schist of the Aldridge Formation, both of the Helikian Purcell Supergroup.
-These metasediments are intruded by sills and dykes of granodiorite of the Proterozoic Moyie Intrusions, which are in turn intruded by pegmatite of the Middle Proterozoic Hellroaring Creek stock.
-The east trending St. Mary fault separates this area from the area underlain by Creston Formation metasediments to the south.
-The Aldridge Formation is folded into an open northwest plunging anticline with the Hellroaring Creek stock emplaced in the core.
+The area is underlain by quartzite and argillite of the Creston Formation and argillite, quartzite and mica schist of the Aldridge Formation, both of the Mesoproterozoic (Helikian) Purcell Supergroup.
+These metasediments are intruded by sills and dikes of granodiorite of the Proterozoic Moyie Intrusions, which are in turn intruded by pegmatite of the Middle Proterozoic Hellroaring Creek stock.
+The east-trending St. Mary fault separates this area from the area underlain by Creston Formation metasediments to the south.
+The Aldridge Formation is folded into an open northwest-plunging anticline with the Hellroaring Creek stock emplaced in the core.

 -------------------------